vbuser2004/yoapi/README.md

 ## Technology

-yoyoapi is written in Typescript.
-Every effort has been made to minimize the number of external packages used, and instead, favor native javascript functionality (such as fetch()).
+yoyoapi is written in TypeScript.
+Every effort has been made to minimize the number of external packages used, and instead, favor native JavaScript methods (such as fetch()).

 ## Default URLs